-A urine specific gravity test basically compares the density of urine to the density of water.
-This quick test can help determine how efficiently your kidneys are diluting your urine.
+A urine specific gravity test compares the density of urine to the density of water.
+This quick test can help determine how well your kidneys are diluting your urine.

-Urine that is too concentrated may indicate that your kidneys aren’t functioning properly, or that you may simply not be drinking enough water.
+Urine that’s too concentrated could mean that your kidneys aren’t functioning properly or that you aren’t drinking enough water.

-Specific gravity testing can be used if your physician suspects any of the following conditions:
+Specific gravity testing is useful if your healthcare provider thinks you have any of the following conditions:

 - heart failure

 You may have to take a urine specific gravity test several times in one day.
 This will help your healthcare provider to see how well your kidneys are compensating.

 Before you take a urine specific gravity test, your healthcare provider may ask you to do a few things to prepare for it.
 First, they’ll ask you to stop taking any medications that could interfere with the test results, such as those containing sucrose or dextran.